 Our remuneration systems are based on specific remuneration principles.
-In addition to their fixed remuneration, all employees receive performance-related variable remuneration.
-The variable remuneration for a small number of employees (senior executives and so-called risk takers) comprises a short-term and a long-term component, part of which is also paid in the form of virtual shares.
-We avoid creating negative incentives to take inappropriately high risks by capping the variable payments and making them over a period of time.
+In addition to their fixed remuneration, all permanent employees receive performance-related variable remuneration.
+The variable remuneration for a small number of employees (senior executives and so-called risk takers) comprises a short-term and a long-term component, part of which is paid in cash and part in the form of virtual shares.
+We avoid creating negative incentives to take inappropriately high risks by structuring the remuneration systems to prevent this, and by capping variable payments and making them over a period of time.